apatewp/codebase/infrastructure/README.md

 In each of our GCP projects, `Neon-Law-Production` and `Neon-Law-Staging`, perform the following steps using the GCP Console.

-* Create a service account for Terraform with Project Editor and Compute Network Admin permissions
+- Create a service account for Terraform with Project Editor and Compute Network Admin permissions
-  * Store the Credentials JSON file as the envvar `gcp_credentials` in the `staging-gcp` and `production-gcp` Terraform Cloud workspaces
+  - Store the Credentials JSON file as the envvar `gcp_credentials` in the `staging-gcp` and `production-gcp` Terraform Cloud workspaces
-* Create a service account for CloudSQL with SQL Connect permissions
+- Create a service account for CloudSQL with SQL Connect permissions
-  * Store the Credentials JSON file as the envvar `sql_proxy_gcp_credentials` in the `staging-kubernetes` and `production-kubernetes` Terraform Cloud workpsaces.
+  - Store the Credentials JSON file as the envvar `sql_proxy_gcp_credentials` in the `staging-kubernetes` and `production-kubernetes` Terraform Cloud workpsaces.
-* Create a service account for GitHub Actions with Project Editor permissions
+- Create a service account for GitHub Actions with Project Editor permissions
-  * Store the Credentials JSON file as the envvar `STAGING_GCP_CREDENTIALS` in our GitHub organization
+  - Store the Credentials JSON file as the envvar `STAGING_GCP_CREDENTIALS` in our GitHub organization
-* Create a service account for our backend code with permissions to access the speech-to-text api.
+- Create a service account for our backend code with permissions to access the speech-to-text api.
-  * Store the Credentials JSON file as the envvar `logic_gcp_credentials` in the `staging-kubernetes` and `production-kubernetes` Terraform Cloud workpsaces.
+  - Store the Credentials JSON file as the envvar `logic_gcp_credentials` in the `staging-kubernetes` and `production-kubernetes` Terraform Cloud workpsaces.
-* Create a global IP, named `neon-law`.
+- Create a global IP, named `neon-law`.
 Reserved global IPs are not supported in GCP Terraform.
-* Enable the following APIs in the GCP Console
+- Enable the following APIs in the GCP Console
-  * Google Cloud SQL Admin API
+  - Google Cloud SQL Admin API
-  * Cloud Resource Manager API
+  - Cloud Resource Manager API
-  * Compute Engine API
+  - Compute Engine API
-  * Container Registry API
+  - Container Registry API
-  * Service Networking API
+  - Service Networking API
-  * Kubernetes Engine API
+  - Kubernetes Engine API
-  * Speech-to-Text API
+  - Speech-to-Text API
+  - Billing API
+  - Billing Budget API

 ## Step 1 - the Staging GCP Module